fpereiro/gotoB/readme.md

 gotoв is a framework optimized for understanding.
 Its purpose is to allow you to write webapps in a way that you can fully understand what's going on.

 In my experience, understanding leads to short and beautiful code that can last for years in a production setting.
-It is my sincere hope that you'll be able to use gotoв to create webapps and have a lot of fun while at it.
+It is my sincere hope that you'll be able to use gotoв to create reliable webapps and have a lot of fun while at it.

 ## Installation